jurieden/personal_website/README.md

 meine erste Website

 ## about
--HTML
+- HTML
--CSS
+- CSS
--JavaScript
+- JavaScript

 ### To DO
--adjust Footer
+- adjust Footer
--make boxes float in the middle
+- make boxes float in the middle
--Burger Menu
+- Burger Menu

 ### live version